NHSLeadership/nightingale-companion/readme.txt

  reduce size of output HTML by around 3-5%
  - Use Excerpts as Meta Description - WordPress automatically takes the first 55 words of a post or page to create an excerpt (or you can manually add your own per page/post).
 This modification uses this excerpt to populate the meta description tag.
-If you have an alternative mthod of generating this meta tag, you should disable this option.
+If you have an alternative method of generating this meta tag, you should disable this option.
  - Modified the login page to use the theme design and layout (this option is not switchable at present)
  - Adds the emergency alert header to the theme customiser (this option is not switchable at present)